About Our Worship

 We feel that worship is more than what transpires on Sunday morning.
 It is what happens in every moment of our lives as we face the challenges of our world, interact with other human beings or experience this magnificent world.
 It occurs when we express ourselves, when we offer acts of compassion and when we share in an act of social justice.
 Our lives speak to what we believe and therefore become avenues of worship.
 We invite you to join us on this quest of the soul: meaningful and worship-filled lives!

 The origin of the word “worship” is the Old English "weorthscipe," which means “worthiness, acknowledgment of worth.”
 That is what we do when we gather on Sunday mornings—we remind ourselves of what matters most in life.
 Worship creates connections within, among, and beyond us, helping us find meaning and live with wisdom and compassion.
 Our services combine words of beauty, inspiration and challenge and opportunities for reflection, meditation, and celebration.

-Through September 9th our Sunday worship services begin at 10:30 a.m. with the ringing of our temple bell and a musical prelude; beginning September 16th we will have two services: 9 and 11 a.m.
+Our worship services begin with the ringing of our temple bell and a musical prelude.
+As of September 16th we have two services: 9 and 11 a.m.
+In the summer months we will return to a single service.
 Elements of a typical worship service include: